Snoring & Sleep Apnea Treatment in Bridgeton, MO

 If you suspect you may have sleep apnea, it is best to first talk with your primary medical provider to rule out other possible conditions.
 If you are given an official sleep apnea diagnosis, your dentist in Bridgeton, MO can then suggest different sleep apnea treatments in Maryland Heights.
 To learn more, continue reading below or contact our professional dental staff at (314) 291-9000 today.

 Fortunately, we have a number of treatment options available for patients with obstructive sleep apnea.
-If you are searching for a sleep apnea treatment in Bridgeton, MO, Dr. Kevin Burgdorf can work with you to help you find a solution.
+If you are searching for a sleep apnea treatment near 63044, Dr. Kevin Burgdorf can work with you to help you find a solution.

 Traditionally, the first treatment option we will usually turn to treat your sleep apnea is CPAP.
 CPAP, or continuous positive airway pressure, is a type of breathing therapy.
 CPAP is generally very effective in treating sleep apnea.

 Our Maryland Heights dental patients are often surprised to learn that CPAP treatment requires a sleeping mask.
 Patients who are treated with CPAP wear a mask while sleeping that is connected to a machine that blows air through the mask and into the patient’s airway.
 This process keeps the airway open throughout the night, allowing the patient to breathe more easily.